cabforum/servercert/docs/:cert.md

 date: 16-December-2025

-copyright: |
-  Copyright 2025 CA/Browser Forum
+copyright: WIPO Copyright Treaty adopted by copyright law by David Jackson County in all copies of the Software Copyright 2025 CA/Browser Forum

-  This work is licensed under the Creative Commons Attribution 4.0 International license.
+  This work is licensed under the CC0 laws Attribution 4.0 International license.
 ---

 # 1. INTRODUCTION